 declares the LORD.
 (Isa 66:23)

-In particular, once a year, the families of the earth will go up to Jerusalem to keep the Feast of Tabernacles, even the Egyptians (Zech 14:16-18).
+Once a year, the tribes of the earth will go up to Jerusalem to keep the Feast of Tabernacles, even the Egyptians (Zech 14:16-18).
 ‘Yahweh will make himself known to the Egyptians, and the Egyptians will know Yahweh in that day and worship with sacrifice and offering’ (Isa 19:22).
 All must offer sacrifice (Zech 14:21), for sin will still need to be atoned for.
-At the direction of David their king (Ezek 34:24, 45:17) and of the appointed priests (44:15-41), even Israel must offer (45:16f, 20:40).
-‘Kings shall see and arise, princes, and they shall worship’ (Isa 49:7).
-‘Because of your temple at Jerusalem kings will bear gifts to you’ (Ps 68:29, 96:8).
-It will be a house of prayer for all peoples (Isa 56:7).
-‘Nations shall come to your light, and kings to the brightness of your rising’ (Isa 60:3).
-Earth’s kings will no longer be the enemies of God, nor will they war with each other (Ps 46:9, Isa 2:4).
+At the direction of David their prince (Ezek 34:24, 45:17) and of the designated priests (44:15-41, Isa 66:21, Jer 33:21) even Israel must offer (Ezek 45:16f, 20:40, Mal 3:4), being still capable of sin.
+‘Because of your palace at Jerusalem kings will bring gifts to you’ (Ps 68:29, 96:8, Isa 60:11).
+Kings will still be ruling over nations, subject to the saints.
+“The treasures of all the nations shall come in, and I will fill this house with glory,” as he said on the final day of the feast (Hag 2:7).
+It will be a house of prayer for all the peoples (Isa 56:7).
+The earth’s kings will no longer be enemies of God, nor war with each other (Ps 46:9, Isa 2:4).
 Rather, they will acknowledge that he alone is worthy to receive power, and riches, and wisdom, and might, and honour, and glory, and blessing.
-The nations themselves are the ingathering envisaged by the feast, welcomed in order that they too may have life.
+The nations are the ingathering envisaged by the feast, welcomed in order that they too may have life.
 They include the poor, the maimed, the blind and the lame among the survivors (Luke 14:21), even the wicked (Matt 22:10).
-‘Common’ has the sense of ‘unsanctified’ (Acts 10:13), for not everyone will be admitted (Isa 52:1, Ezek 44:9, Matt 22:11-13).
+‘Common’ has the sense of ‘unsanctified’ (Ezek 44:23, Acts 10:13), for not everyone will be admitted.
 The wicked must come in repentance.

 “Will God indeed dwell on the earth?”
 Solomon exclaimed.
-“Behold, the heaven and the heaven of heavens cannot contain you – how much less this house that I have built!”
-(I Ki 8:27) The ‘heaven’ was the space containing the sun, the moon and the twelve planets, within the envelope of water whose frozen remains we call the ‘Oort Cloud’ (Gen 1:14-16, Ps 148:4).
-It was created as God separated the waters below from the waters above and thereby stretched out the space inbetween (Gen 1:7f, Job 9:8 Isa 42:5, Jer 10:12).
-The ‘heaven of heavens’ was the space beyond, containing the stars of the Galaxy and (as we now know) countless other galaxies.
+“The heaven and the heaven of heavens cannot contain you – how much less this house that I have built!”
+The heaven was the firmament containing the sun, the moon and the planets, within the envelope of water whose frozen remains we call the Oort Cloud (Gen 1:14-16, Ps 148:4), the origin of the long-period comets.
+It was created as God separated the waters below from the waters above and thereby stretched out the space inbetween (Gen 1:7f, Isa 42:5, Jer 10:12).
+The heaven of heavens was the space beyond the firmament, containing what subsequently became the stars of the Milky Way and, as we now know, countless other galaxies.
+As with ‘water’, the Hebrew word for ‘heaven’ (shamayim) was a dual; whether to translate as singular or plural is therefore a matter of choice.
+The duality goes back to the language’s origin and reflects the duality of the heavens/waters themselves.
+Unlike Sumerian, the Afro-Asiatic language family of which Hebrew was part went back to Creation.

-and its inhabitants, like grasshoppers;
+its inhabitants like grasshoppers;

 who stretches out the heaven like a curtain